artemshut/happen_hub/docs/smart_invitation_availability.md

 The UI can then show a badge (“Tentative – responds to board game night”) while still allowing the host to proceed with the invite.

+### Implementation reference

+The backend entry point lives in `InviteeAvailabilityService.call(event:, invitee:)`.
+It returns the status string together with any conflict metadata and an optional `note` when availability cannot be determined.

 ## Follow-Up Tasks

 * HUB-002 will implement the actual query/service returning these statuses.